Free Shipping on Orders $199+

 Adams will grow into a rounded mound 8-10 feet tall and wide if left "au natural".
 However, you can also keep them much smaller with annual pruning.
 You can even create a small tree form with some trimming!

 Add to a Rain Garden to help filter rainwater runoff from roofs and streets before it hits the storm sewer.
-Likewise just as drought-tolerant and xeric once established, Elderberry thrive in the Rock Garden!
+Likewise, just as drought-tolerant and xeric once established, Elderberry thrives in the Rock Garden!

 Elderberry is also a great shrub to use as a useful border planting and backdrop to your landscaping beds and victory gardens.
 To create a solid screen, plant 4-5 feet apart on center.
 You'll measure from the center of one to the center of the next.
 You'll be so pleased to see how fast they fill in.